OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Symbolic Execution

 Symbolic execution is a very useful technique to have in your toolbox, specially while dealing with problems where one need to find a correct input for reaching a certain block of code.
 In this section we will use an [Android license key validation](https://github.com/angr/angr-doc/tree/master/examples/android_arm_license_validation "Android license key validation") crackme.
 We will solve this crackme using symbolic execution.
 For symbolic execution engine, we will use Angr binary analysis framework.
-An overview of Angr and its installation instruction has been covered previously in "[Android Basic Security Testing](0x05b-Basic-Security_Testing.md "Android Basic Security Testing") chapter.
+An overview of Angr and its installation instruction has been covered previously in "[Android Basic Security Testing](0x05b-Basic-Security_Testing.md "Android Basic Security Testing")" chapter.

 The target crackme is a simple license key validation Android executable.
 As we will soon observe, the key validation logic in the crackme is implemented in native code.
-It is a common notion that analyzing compiled native code is tougher than analyzing an equivalent compiled Java code.
+It is a common notion that analyzing compiled native code is tougher than analyzing an equivalent compiled Java code, and hence, often business critical logic is written in native.
 The current sample application may not represent a real world problem, but nevertheless it provides us enough opportunities to learn the basics of symbolic execution to use them in a real situation.
 The techniques learned in this section will come handy while dealing with obfuscated native code.

 The crackme consists of a single ELF executable file, which can be executed on any Android device.
 To execute the binary file follow the instructions below: